Mixing solutions for the Muskat problem: Appendix

-\textbf{2.
-Estimation of the terms in \eqref{safe}.} The first term in \eqref{safe} that we will estimate is $k^{11}(x)$.
-Here we recall that we are concern with $||D^{-1} k^{11}||_{L^2}$.
+We will show how to estimate is $k^{11}(x)$ in \eqref{safe}, since $k^{55}(x)$ is analogous.
+Here we recall that we are concerned with $||D^{-1} k^{11}||_{L^2}$.
 In order to bound this norm we will proceed as follows

-where $g\equiv =D^{-1}\pa^5_xf$ (we clarify that the operator $D=(1+t\pa_x)$ acts on $x$ rather than $y$).
-Then we would like to estimate $||D^{-1} k^{11}||_{L^2}\leq \lar ||g||_{L^2}.$ In order to do it we notice that
+where $\Theta \equiv =D^{-1}\pa^5_x\theta$ (we clarify that the operator $D=(1+t\pa_x)$ acts on $x$ rather than $y$).
+Then we would like to estimate $||D^{-1} k^{11}||_{L^2}\leq \lar ||\Theta||_{L^2}.$ In order to do it we notice that

 so that